Giveth/giveth-wiki/wiki/index.md

-# Welcome to Giveth Wiki
+# Welcome to the Giveth Wiki

 **Hello friend!** You came to the right place to learn about Giveth!

-We started this wiki in 2017 and **with your help and input** it grows strong and healthy!
+We started this wiki in 2017 and **with your help and input** it's growing every day!

 We invite all interested parties to build Giveth: [Join the Giveth community!](http://join.giveth.io)